 As the term implies, a kidney stone is a hard deposit, which can be located anywhere in the urinary tract from the kidneys to the bladder.
 Stones form when urine is too concentrated, allowing crystals to form.
 What they’re made of determines which of four types they are:

-- Calcium stones, the most common type, consist of oxalate, phosphate, or carbonate.
+- Calcium stones, the most common type of kidney stone, consist of oxalate, phosphate, or carbonate.
 These account for 75-85% of all stones.

 - Uric acid stones are formed from uric acid.